 Traditional Shamanism is a healing practice that is tied to specific cultural interpretations and rituals.
 It involves a practitioner reaching altered states of consciousness in order to encounter and interact with the spirit world.
 Although the word “shaman” originally referred to traditions in North east Asia (Siberia) the term is used to describe similar practices in various other traditions.
-Hence, we have Peruvian Shamanism, Hmong shamanism, various Native American shamanisms etc., each with their own traditions, understandings and practices.
+Hence we have many shamanistic traditions practiced by indigenous cultures worldwide, each with its own beliefs, understandings and practices.
 Shamanism is often understood as a ‘technique of religious ecstasy’ (Eliade) and shamanism contains a religious or belief aspect in how it is practiced.

 There are also modern and neo-shamanic practices that draw on the traditional teachings of shamanism without being necessarily aligned with any single cultural tradition.
 These practices often incorporate specific ideas on the structure of the imagination, the meaning of certain guides and the process of journeying from many traditional teachings.
 Often they emphasize shamanic journeys as a means of retrieving information.

 The Personal Totem Pole Process® and Shamanism, both traditional and modern or neo-shamanic practices all value imagery as a way of knowing.
 As Dr. Gallegos explains: